 If you are not sure about using Macbook Air for video editing, you can find more affordable alternative: 10 Best Budget Laptops For Photo Editing.

-Final Words
+Last Words

-The MacBook Air M1/M2 provides an excellent platform for video editing, particularly for creators working on simple projects.
-Its impressive performance, power efficiency, and portability make it a compelling choice for those seeking a versatile editing setup.
-While it may struggle with demanding editing tasks, by optimizing your workflow and understanding its limitations, you can leverage the MacBook Air M1/M2 to produce remarkable videos.
+While it may struggle a little bit with really demanding editing tasks, by optimizing your workflow and understanding its limitations, you can leverage the MacBook Air M1/M2 to produce remarkable videos.

 Learn what are 12 Best SD Cards for Macbook Pro (M1/M2 Supported).